Anticipating Your Needs, Exceeding Your Expectations

-Some employer-sponsored plans (401(k), pension and profit sharing plans, etc.) have restrictions on beneficiary distribution options.
-But under a new rule, any beneficiary may now inherit employer plan assets and roll them into an IRA in the name of the decedent, continuing the tax-deferred growth over the beneficiary's own life expectancy.
+Some employer-sponsored plans (401(k), pension and profit-sharing plans, etc.) have restrictions on beneficiary distribution options.
+Now, any beneficiary may now inherit employer plan assets and roll them into an IRA in the name of the decedent, continuing the tax-deferred growth over the beneficiary’s own life expectancy.
 Of course, some restrictions apply, so always check with your attorney and financial advisor before completing any paperwork.

 If your plan will not let you do what you want, rolling your account into an IRA will usually give you more options.
 If your money is already in an IRA and the institution will not agree to your wishes, move your IRA to one that will.

-If you qualify, you may want to convert some or all of your tax-deferred money into a Roth IRA.
-You'll have to pay income taxes on the amount you convert, but special rules in 2010 can make the conversion more attractive.
+If you qualify, you may want to convert some or all of your tax-deferred money into a Roth IRA, but you’ll have to pay taxes on the amount you convert.
 Also, if you qualify, you can make after-tax contributions to a Roth IRA.

 Unlike a traditional IRA that requires you to start taking money out on April 1 after age 70 1/2, there are no minimum distributions required during your lifetime with a Roth IRA.
 And, generally, after five years or age 59 1/2 (whichever is later), all withdrawals are income tax-free.
 So you can leave your money there, growing tax-free, for as long as you wish.